Cash Back Rating: | 4.5 / 5 |

 Decent sign-up bonus

 Along with its generous ongoing cash back rewards, the Citi Custom Cash Card features a decent sign-up bonus: You can earn $200 cash back (20,000 ThankYou points that can be redeemed as cash back) after spending $1,500 in your first six months as a cardholder.
-Previously, this card’s bonus only required a $750 spend in your first three months to earn $200, so the recent spending requirement change is a bit of a disappointment.
-Although higher, you’ll just need to spend at the same rate ($250 per month) for twice as long to secure the offer.
+Previously, this card’s bonus only required spending $750 in your first three months to earn $200.
+Although the higher spending requirement disappoints, you’ll just need to spend at the same rate ($250 per month) for twice as long to secure the offer.

 When you factor in the spending requirement, this bonus falls somewhere in the lower-middle among popular no-annual-fee cash back cards.
-The Chase Freedom Flex℠ cards also offer a $200 bonus but only requires a $500 spend in the first three months.
+The Chase Freedom Flex℠ card also offers a $200 bonus but only requires spending $500 in the first three months.
+Still, you should easily reach the spending requirement with the Custom Cash if you max out your 5% cash back each month.

 $0 annual fee and 0% intro APR